National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 - NCI 2014 Report: Findings 2 - Intimate partner homicide, Suicide by hanging

 - Patients with mental illness as victims of homicide: a national consecutive case series (The Lancet, Psychiatry)

 Key finding - Risk of mental health patients being homicide victims more than 2 times as high as for the general population.

 - Safety of patients under crisis resolution home treatment services in England: a retrospective analysis of suicide trends from 2003 - 2011 (The Lancet, Psychiatry)

 Key finding - Risk of suicide in home treatment care is higher than in in-patient services

 Stakeholder survey 2013: your views on our research

 Features of mental health organisations and suicide rates

-This study aims to investigate the organisational characteristics of mental health service providers and establish which characteristics are associated with reduced suicide rates.
-A range of measures will be examined that will include staff and patient survey findings, serious untoward incident reporting, sickness and absence records and vacancy rates.
+This study will investigate a range of organisational characteristics of mental health service providers to establish which characteristics are associated with reduced suicide rates.
 This study will report later in 2014.